Voice worthy of user trust.

 Standards-based building blocks.
 In open, proprietary, or hybrid implementations.
 A foundation for commercial differentiation and value.

 Software and hardware.

-Become an OVN member.
-Doing so allows you to advocate for and financially support the mission of the Open Voice Network.
-Members will help shape the future of commerce – in increasingly critical issues of technology, competition, and commercial and personal data privacy – to the benefit of global users and providers.
+Become an OVN sponsoring member.
+Doing so allows you to advocate for and finally support the mission of the Open Voice Network.
+Sponsoring members will guide and shape the future of voice assistance – in increasingly critical issues of technology, competition, and commercial and personal data privacy – to the benefit of global users and providers.